 I don’t say no to this outright, but let me continue how I do the valuation as it has a bearing on the eventual answer.

 So back to the “doing it properly” approach.
 Rough, rough guide to typical production costs for a quality job: for printing, something in the range £10-£60 depending on size, from a dependable, accurate, colour-perfect printer.
 Mounting and framing: perhaps £80-220 depending on size, possibly a lot more for something unusual or complicated.
 Delivery: allow £20.

 So my maths goes like this:

 Add together all those production costs.
 Add another 15% for the overhead of fielding the response and organising all those production elements to work together.
 So something A2ish with a generous mount might now have a price tag of £200.

 And that’s just for the costs that other people are receiving for making this work into a great product.

 What about the picture itself – the heart of this product?
 Without which it wouldn’t even be a thing at all?
 Is that seriously worth less than the cost of the production elements involved?

 No. To do otherwise would be ridiculous.

 Just want the print?
 Ok, but it’s still priced as if the job were being done properly.
-So that formula above, just * 1.
+So that formula above, just with a 1x multiplier.
 The overheads are still there – images don’t just leap from archive to print-readiness without a fair bit of effort on sizing, format and colour fidelity.
 The buyer might choose to put it in a three quid frame from the local market.
 They might choose to hang it in terrible light.
 Their choices, their call.
 But I’ve valued the work as if they wanted it to be as good as it could possibly be.
 Why would I even think otherwise?